 Every child will be given an exercise book with plain pages where they are encouraged to do some mark making about the book they have shared.
 This could be a picture from the story or information book.
 We ask you to annotate this so that the following week we can share the mark making with your child.

-Every Friday your child will bring home their green home learning folder and inside will be a sheet explaining the activity to be completed over the weekend.
+Every Friday your children wil be set home learning via the Seesaw platform.
 The home learning will be relevant to an activity or area we have learnt in class – for example, if learning about 2D shapes they may be asked to go on a shape hunt and draw some 2D shapes; or if learning about the park or farm they may be asked to design their own park/farm and have a go at labelling it.

 The children are at a crucial stage in their reading so it should be an enjoyable time for all involved.
 We send home three books a week:

-- Wednesday the children choose a book from the book corner for you to read to them at home.
-This is removed from the book bags on Friday.
+- Wednesday - the children choose a book from the book corner for you to read to them at home.
+This book is to develop reading for pleasure.
+This book is removed from the book bags on Friday.

-It is important that your child reads their Oxford Reading Tree and levelled Friday book two or three times to help them understand what they are reading.
-The first time they should look at each page and talk and ask questions about the pictures.
-The second time they should be encouraged to follow the text with their finger and attempt some of the words.
-The third time they should be able to follow the text with their finger and read it with some fluency.
+It is important that your child reads their books several times to improve fluency and help them understand what they are reading.
+At the early stages of reading they should be looking at each page as well as talking and asking questions about the pictures.
+When revisiting the book, they can be encouraged to follow the text with their finger and attempt to read some of the words.
+Repeat readings of the same text will help fluency and comprehension skills.
 Don’t worry if they are memorising the text, this is normal but encourage them to point to each word as they say it.

 We teach the following strategies to work out words, so please use them when listening to your child read: